EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 What is a PD&E Study?

 The process follows procedures set forth in the National Environmental Policy Act of 1969 and federal and state laws and regulations.
-It requires the combined efforts of professional engineers, planners, and scientists who collect and analyze project-related information to develop the best solution for transportation needs.
+It requires the combined efforts of professional engineers, planners,

 View Factsheet